Professor-Paradox/OracleSQL/SQL.md

+## Installation

-To use Oracle SQL we need to install it first.
+To use Oracle SQL we need a database and an interface to communicate with that database.

-We can use Oracle SQL in multiple ways.
+Few of the options to use Oracle SQL to learn are

-- In web version on [https://livesql.oracle.com/](https://livesql.oracle.com/)
+- In a web version, officially provided by oracle on [https://livesql.oracle.com/](https://livesql.oracle.com/)
-- Installing on a vm/docker and connecting it via ssh or https to work with it.
+- Installing on a vm/docker and connecting it via ssh or https to work with it.(this is good for experimentation)
-- Installing on your local machine just like an another software and work with it.
+- Installing on your local machine just like an another software and work with it.(Preferred)

-In this iam giving all working details on how to install and setup on linux and windows.

-We can use oracle 11g on either terminal or a gui tool.
-It is preferred to learn in terminal and work in gui for easy use.
+Currently Iam focusing on Installing oracle 11xe on ubuntu 20.04 and windows 10.

+### Ubuntu 20.04 Installation

-There are two tools to install in ubuntu 20.04.
+We need to softwares to use oracle 11g-xe in ubuntu 20.04.
-1. **Oracle 11g database**
+1. Oracle 11g-xe software package
+2. Sqldeveloper latest version

+To successfully complete the installation of both softwares we need oracle java 8 or above.
+This java jdk must be oracle's only, openjdk 8 or above doesn't have some libraries installed by default with them.
+So avoid any hasell and install oracle java jdk 11 from [here](https://www.oracle.com/in/java/technologies/javase-jdk11-downloads.html).

+#### **Oracle 11g-xe installation(ubuntu)**

+- First download oracle 11xe for ubuntu from [https://www.oracle.com/in/database/technologies/xe-prior-releases.html](https://www.oracle.com/in/database/technologies/xe-prior-releases.html)
-- download oracle 11g linux zip
+- Download the oracle 11g linux zip file.
-- `unzip oracle-xe-11.2.0-1.0.x86_64.rpm.zip` to extract the file
+- `unzip oracle-xe-11.2.0-1.0.x86_64.rpm.zip` to extract the file, this will give us a rpm file, which can't be installed in ubuntu.
+- So we convert rpm to deb, which can be installed in ubuntu.
-- `sudo apt-get install alien libaio1 unixodbc` to install required packages
+- `sudo apt-get install alien libaio1 unixodbc` to install required packages.
 - convert rpm file to deb file with `cd Disk1` `sudo alien --scripts -d oracle-xe-11.2.0-1.0.x86_64.rpm`
-- Now we have to setup the environment for oracle database to work with.
+- Now we got the deb package to install oracle 11g, but before installing it we need to setup some environment properties.
-- create a file `sudo nano /sbin/chkconfig` and add these lines to that file.
+- `sudo nano /sbin/chkconfig` and add these lines to that file.
 ```bash
 #!/bin/bash
 # Oracle 11gR2 XE installer chkconfig hack for Ubuntu